 How Much Is the Average Personal Injury Settlement?

 The total settlement amount for a personal injury case depends on several factors, including how severe the injuries are and other factors specific to the particular case.
 For severe injuries, medical costs alone could reach into the hundreds of thousands of dollars.
 Combined with lost income and non-economic damages such as pain and suffering, a case could result in a victim receiving significant compensation.
 However, for less severe injuries, the amount of compensation will be less.
 Your Marin County personal injury lawyer will be able to analyze your case and work to secure the maximum compensation for your losses.

 Contact Our Firm

-Our Marin County personal injury attorneys take cases on a contingency fee basis and will cover all case-related expenses.
+A Marin County personal injury attorney from our law firm take cases on a contingency fee basis and will cover all case-related expenses.
 We will only receive payment when we win.
-Let us give you peace of mind by allowing us to fight for the compensation you deserve.
-Schedule a free case evaluation today by calling (415) 981-7210 or filling out our online contact form.
+Let us give you peace of mind by allowing us to fight for the maximum settlement you deserve.
+We represent the people of Marin County and the San Francisco Bay Area.
+Get the legal advice you need and schedule a free case evaluation today by calling (415) 889-2919 or filling out our online contact form.